ahache/credential-verifier-avs-alpha/README.md

 ## Verifiable Credential Verifier AVS

-Credential Verifier proof of concept built as an EigenLayer Actively Validated Service
+This is a proof of concept for a Credential Verifier built as an EigenLayer Actively Validated Service (AVS).

+Key features and goals:
+- Clients (subjects, issuers, etc.) can verify JWT credentials, establishing their verification on chain and enhancing the issuers' reputation.
+- AVS operators verify credentials off-chain and pass necessary data to the AVS contract, where the credential signature is checked against the issuer's public key (converted to an Ethereum address equivalent).
+- Further data about the issuer, subject and credential can be written on chain.
+- A public track record of issuer claims can be established.

+## Development

 ### Requirements